majkinetor/musicbrainz-userscripts/userscripts/platform_check/README.md

 A right-click `+` can have **two** edits in flight, because they land on different entities: the platform links go onto the **release**, and the **Discogs master** goes onto the **release group**.
 Both are backgrounded and both close themselves when they commit ([#559](https://github.com/majkinetor/musicbrainz-userscripts/issues/559)) — previously only the release half was, and the release-group editor was left open in a focused tab.
 That is why the script also runs on `/release-group/*` pages: the tab has to be able to close itself after MusicBrainz redirects there.
 Nothing else happens on a release-group page — the dashboard only ever mounts on a release.

 Setup option **Compact unmatched providers** keeps the panel tidy, every provider **starts compact** — a strip of dimmed brand icons at the bottom — and **rises into a full row only when it's a clean match**.
 Everything else stays in the strip: not-found *and* found-but-mismatched providers (a different barcode/format — a *different release*), the latter keeping a subtle **amber ring** so that "found but wrong" signal isn't lost.
-Click a strip icon to run that platform's search, exactly like clicking its row.
-Rows rise with a subtle fade so the panel doesn't jump as results stream in. **Discogs and Bandcamp always keep their full rows** (matched or not), since they carry the format/reference detail.
+Click a strip icon to run that platform's search. **Discogs and Bandcamp always keep their full rows** (matched or not), since they carry the format/reference detail.

 ### Barcode matching

-When the MB release has a barcode (read from the release page, with the MB API as a fallback), providers that support a barcode lookup try it **first** for an exact match before any text search.
+When the MB release has a barcode, providers that support a barcode lookup try it **first** for an exact match before any text search.

 This avoids the ambiguity of title/artist search when a barcode is available, and prefers the *exact* edition over a Wikidata/search match that may be a different barcode.
 Platforms index the same GTIN under different zero-paddings (a 12-digit UPC-A, a 13-digit EAN with a leading `0`, a 14-digit form), so when the exact-barcode lookup misses, it is retried with the other paddings (by adding leading zeros which do not change GTIN) before falling back to search (#354).
 A returned album's own barcode is verified against the query where the API exposes it, since Deezer occasionally hands back an unrelated album for a barcode it doesn't have (#356).